financialhealthnetwork/pulse-transactional-methodology-public-/pulse transactional methodology.md

 The total number of linked accounts in our transactional data set has gradually decreased after participants initially linked their accounts.
-For example, 29% of all accounts linked had become inactive.
+For example, as of October 12, 2021, 51 % of all linked accounts had become inactive.
 This attrition generally occurs when user credentials expire or change, or users voluntarily delink their financial institutions, resulting in inactive account links.
 Checking accounts, savings accounts, and credit card accounts are most likely to attrite.
 We hypothesize that this is because frequent use of these accounts prompts financial institutions to force users to reset their password more frequently than for other account types.
 When the user resets their password with their financial institution, they likely do not also update it in the UAS Plaid interface.

 Our partners at USC send regular reminders to users whose accounts become inactive to encourage them to relink their accounts.
 We also